igoravl/TfsCmdlets/docs/cmdlets/Git/Remove-TfsGitRepository.md

 title: Remove-TfsGitRepository
 breadcrumbs: [ "Git" ]
 parent: "Git"
-description: "Deletes one or more Git repositories from a team project."
+description: "Deletes one or more Git repositories from a team project. "
 remarks:
 parameterSets:
-  "_All_": [ Collection, Project, Repository ]
+  "_All_": [ Collection, Force, Project, Repository ]
   "__AllParameterSets":
     Repository:
       type: "object"